Hangzhou Asian Games opens with futuristic ceremony | Sports-Games

 Through innovative modern technologies, the ceremony also showcased the attractiveness, appeal and unique nature of Eastern aesthetics, as well as the profound impact culture has, the power of science, and the encompassing reach of art.

-After around an hour-long protocol part of the ceremony, a cultural programme of 30 minutes enthralled the crowd.
+After around an hour-long protocol part of the ceremony, a cultural programme of 30 minutes and a laser show enthralled the crowd.
 That was followed by the lighting of the Cauldron and playing of the official song.

+As September 23 falls on Autumn Equinox, or the Qiufen, one of China's 24 solar terms, it's the country's time to celebrate the harvest and welcome guests from around the world.

+The Ruins of Ancient Liangzhu City, a sacred site in China's civilization and also a UNESCO Heritage site, from where the torch relay began, was also highlighted and 19 pieces of jade cong were used to represent the number of editions of the Asian Games.

 By hosting the continent's biggest multi-sporting event, China has heralded its opening from the pandemic with a giant competition, the largest ever in its history.

-No doubt, the Olympics is the pinnacle multi-sporting event in the world but more athletes compete in the Asian Games, with more than 12,000 taking part in Hangzhou.
+No doubt, the Olympics is the pinnacle multi-sporting event in the world but more athletes compete in the Asian Games, with over 12,000 taking part in Hangzhou.

 About 11,000 participated in the Tokyo Olympics two years ago and about 10,500 will do so in the next year's Paris Games.